How to prepare for a recession: 7 steps to take

 3. Get a handle on budgeting

-When it comes to preparing for a recession, one of the biggest mistakes people make is not having a budget – and not knowing what they’re spending their money on.
+One of the biggest mistakes people make is not having a budget – and not knowing what they’re spending their money on.
 An up-to-date budget can provide the full picture you need to make smart financial decisions.
 It can illuminate expenses you could potentially cut, like subscription services you don’t use.
-It can also help you determine whether you can or should make big purchases, which is especially important if doing so will add debt during a recession.
+It can help you determine whether you can or should make big purchases, which is especially important if doing so will add debt during a recession.

-A budget can also help you find solutions for paying down the debt you already have.
-Maybe you have leftover cash at the end of the month that could go toward reducing your high-interest debt, for instance, or maybe you could benefit from consolidating multiple debts.
+A budget can also help you find ways to pay down the debt you may already have.
+Maybe you have leftover cash at the end of the month that could go toward reducing your high-interest debt, for instance, or perhaps you could benefit from consolidating multiple debts.

-A June 2022 Bankrate survey found that 58% of respondents are uncomfortable with their level of emergency savings.
-If you can relate, start setting funds aside in a money market account, high-yield savings account or other option where your money can grow and will be easily accessible.
+A May 2024 Bankrate survey found that 56% of respondents are uncomfortable with their level of emergency savings.
+If you can relate, establish an emergency fund in a money market account, high-yield savings account or other option where your money can grow and still be easily accessible.

-A general rule of thumb is to save three-to-six months’ worth of household expenses, but how much you need really depends on your personal circumstances.
+A general rule of thumb is to save three to six months’ worth of household expenses, but how much you need really depends on your personal circumstances.
+For example, if you work in a high-turnover industry or are self-employed, you might to have want nine to 12 months’ worth of ready funds.

 5. Prepare for a possible job search during a recession